One failed Angel-backed startup and one divorce. I wanted both to win, but didn’t know how to make it happen at the time.

 It was obvious that I was so far off the mark with code that it lead me to search for “what is a person’s productive calling.”
 I observed what I love and what frustrated the shit out of me about Web design: I love the supportive client discussion around building their business; I hate certain technical aspects of building their Web site.
 This investigation lead to life coaching as a possible strength.

-The feedback from longtime friends – who could objectively judge my strengths and weaknesses over 10-15 years – was overwhelmingly supportive of life coaching as an innate strength of mine.
+The feedback from longtime friends – who could objectively judge my strengths and weaknesses over a 10-15 year period – was overwhelmingly supportive of life coaching as an innate strength of mine.
 How ironic, because I was “most present” and did my best work in college in Psychology, graduating 3rd in my class!
 In 2010, I took the Strengths Finder 2.0 test, which lists my Top-5 Strengths.
 WOW, what a homecoming!